cotyapps/Kovalee-iOS-SDK/Documentation/WEB2WEB.md

 ```

-## Let the user manage and cancel their subscription
+## Let the user manage and cancel its subscription

-It is important to let the user cancel their subscription inside the app.
+It is important to let the user cancel its subscription inside the app.
 A good practice is to show a button to do so on a settings view.

 ### Cancel user subscription